Supporting our community through Covid-19

 Bibliographic references

 We encourage the citation of primary research over review articles, where appropriate, in order to give credit to those who first reported a finding.
-Find out more about our commitments to the principles of San Francisco Declaration on Research Assessment (DORA).
+Find out more about our commitments to the principles of the San Francisco Declaration on Research Assessment (DORA).

 These should be listed at the end of the manuscript in numerical order as they appear in the manuscript.
 Article titles of bibliographic references are requested at the time the manuscript is submitted to the journal.
-Bibliographic details should be cited in the order: authors, title, journal, year, volume, page.
-For example: M. Zhang, C. Hou, A. Halder, H. Wang, Q. Chi, Graphene papers: smart architecture and specific functionalization for biomimetics, electrocatalytic sensing and energy storage, Mater.
+Bibliographic details should be cited in the order: authors, title, journal, year, volume, and page.
+For example M. Zhang, C. Hou, A. Halder, H. Wang, Q. Chi, Graphene papers: smart architecture and specific functionalization for biomimetics, electrocatalytic sensing and energy storage, Mater.
 Chem.
 Front., 2017, 1, 37.

 Partnership information